TipTopTournament/Server/README.md

 ## Introduction
 The goal of this project was to implement a working tournament management software where tasks which are hard to do manually, would be automated and conveniently done without any "manual labor".

-More specifically is was the task of the server to store data about users, tournaments, games and so on.
+More specifically, it was the task of the server to store data about users, tournaments, games and so on.

 ## Technologies